Quick Start

 solo_tier = solo_rank.tier # RankTier.Bronze, RankTier.Iron, ...

-solo_division = solo_rank.tier # RankDivision.IV, RankDivision.III, ...
+solo_division = solo_rank.division # RankDivision.IV, RankDivision.III, ...

 solo_league_points = solo_rank.league_points